makesites/drone/readme.md

 ## Features

 * Multi-core support
-* Can redirect to other ports and/or IPs
+* Redirect to other ports and/or IPs
-* Multi-app support (using express vhosts)
+* Multi-app environment using express vhosts
+* Nginx integration
 * Server monitoring using Monit *
-* Nginx integration *

 ```* in the AMI version```